juanroldan1989/movie_quotes/README.md

 * Maxim Windels <mmaximm99@gmail.com>
 * Joel Landgraf Filho <joel.landgraf@gmail.com> - used on "Random Quote Generator" freeCodeCamp
 * Radha krishnan Narayanan <maverickct@gmail.com>
-* Alessandro Boscarato <Alessandro.Boscarato@hotmail.com> - developing a sort of "quiz" where a player is supposed to guess who said something and I tought that quotes from movies would be much easier for everyone than other random quotes.
+* Alessandro Boscarato <Alessandro.Boscarato@hotmail.com> - developing a sort of "quiz" where a player is supposed to guess who said something and I tought that quotes from movies would be much easier for everyone than other random quotes
 * Jeremy Sexton <jeremy@jeremysexton.net> - building some workflows for personal use with the Workflow app on iOS
+* Bill Bauer <bbauer19@gmail.com> - Testing a project for summer program
+* Todor Dimitrov <todor.velichkov.dimitrov@gmail.com> - building a site about movies and tv series